 The result is that products today are designed for visual appeal rather than ease of use.
 They are sold as solutions to problems rather than as tools to help users to solve them.
 They are sold as pieces of sculpture rather than machines.
 They are sold as necessary adjuncts to 'the good life' rather than as performers of tasks.
 What is now marketed to the consumer is the sizzle, not the sausage.
 Once a product has been sold it has already fulfilled the primary purpose for which it was created.
 Its quest from then on is to wear out as quickly as possible without incurring any penalties imposed by consumer law.

 There seems to be no end to the list of cases in which the technically inferior of two competing products has won the entire market thereby driving the better one out of existence.
-Two frequently quoted examples are the battle between the two video recording technologies VHS versus Betamax, and the one between the Windows and OS/2 personal computer operating systems.
+Two frequently quoted examples are the battle between the two video recording technologies VHS versus Betamax, and the one between the Microsoft Windows and IBM OS/2 personal computer operating systems.

 They who succeed in the capitalist free market are they who are best at marketing.
 The natures and qualities of their products are relatively immaterial.
 The larger their market, the louder they must shout to make themselves heard above their competitors.
 Today, for almost everything, the market is global.
 In a global market, the only way to be heard is through large-scale mass-media marketing.
 This is very expensive.
 It consumes vast amounts of money.
 The only businesses who can afford mass-media marketing on such a scale are the large well-capitalised corporates.
 Capital and the free market thus form a mechanism which empowers the rich to influence the poor to buy only from the rich.